wELCOME!

 During my studies, I worked as a Food Analyst Research Assistant where my team and I developed innovative food products aimed at improving people's health.
 Our research focused on studying the effects of different food ingredients on the body and their synergies.
 In addition to this, I was also a Nutritionist and Dietitian Researcher at the "Alliance for Health - Nutrition" program.
 This program focused on international nutrition education programs to address degenerative diseases.
 I conducted nutritional assessments, provided education on healthy dietary habits and behavioural changes in people with cardiovascular disease, hypertension, and diabetes in three different cities in Greece.

 In 2015, I received the Vice-Chancellor's Scholarship for Research to pursue my PhD in Medicine at the University of Nottingham's Department of Child Health, Obstetrics, and Gynaecology.
 My research focuses on identifying factors that stimulate brown adipose tissue in healthy adults and patients, with the aim of finding ways to activate this tissue to help people lose weight.
-Apart from being a researcher, I was also involved in the endocrine and bariatric clinics at the Royal Derby Hospital, where I observed patients' treatment.
+Apart from being a researcher, I was also involved in the endocrine and bariatric clinics at the Royal Derby Hospital, where I took part at the patients' nutritional treatment.
 I was an active member of the Faculty of Health and Medical Sciences Mentorship Scheme Working Group as a postgraduate representative and served as a postgraduate research student on the People Committee at the School of Medicine at the University of Nottingham.

 During my studies, I had the opportunity to deliver presentations to classes of 20-25 children aged 9-10 years in different schools as part of the "Body and Health Learning Leaders Project".
 The presentations included hands-on activities and quizzes regarding human anatomy and nutritional information.
 I also achieved an Associate Fellowship (AFHEA) from the Higher Education Academy during this time.
 Before finishing my studies and starting my own business, I worked in the private sector as a clinical evaluation researcher and technical writer in medical devices.
 This gave me the opportunity to gain an in-depth understanding of how medical devices, such as pacemakers or blood sugar monitors, work on human bodies.
 Additionally, I was given the opportunity to intern as a Paediatric Dietitian at the NHS.
 Throughout the years, I have had the honour of being a reviewer at several prestigious journals, including the British Journal of Medicine and Medical Research, Scientific Research Publishing, Journal of Bioscience and Medicines, and Food and Nutrition Sciences.
 This has allowed me to stay up-to-date with the latest developments in my profession.
-Since 2020 I have been providing nutritional and educational training to businesses and orgranisations.
+Since 2020 I have been providing nutritional and educational training to businesses and organisations.

 I have volunteered in key positions to help my local community grow bigger.
 I have been to events at the University of Nottingham promoting healthy eating, being an ESOL volunteer English teacher at beginner and intermediate level to immigrants and refuges and being a volunteer at Diabetes UK.